laa66/statly-backend-api/README.md

 * Redirect user to ``Spotify web player`` immediately after clicking on some resources e.g. on special track, artist or created playlist

+With these features Statly provides an easy and efficient way for users to explore and interact with their Spotify listening data.
+The app is powered by the Spotify API and makes use of the OAuth2 authorization flow with Spring Boot for backend and React for frontend.
+Users can access the app through the web, and it is **deployed on render.com cloud**, providing easy access to anyone who wants to connect their Spotify account and check their listening habits.

 ## Built with 🔨